rspacesamuel/MemoryPuzzleGame/README.md

 # MemoryPuzzleGame
 This game was written purely for the joy of it and for me to learn more Python along the way.
-The code runs, but as of writing this documentation, it is still very much a work-in-progress.
+The code runs, but as of writing this note, it is still very much a work-in-progress.
 (Being a full time single dad has its tolls on being a full time nerd.)

 I learnt the basics of graphics package (Pygame, FPS, event handling etc.) from http://inventwithpython.com/ - a great source for learning Python.
 They have the full source code for this game to be downloaded for free.
 But none of my code is copied from it.